dxworks/honeydew/README.md

   identified in the provided input

   If such types were found, the result will be placed in a file named `extern_types.txt`

+- `--voyager`

+  If present, Honeydew will extract the model and export it raw in a json file.
+The post extraction metrics will not be used.
+The extraction will run as if the `--no-progress-bars` flag was set.

 ## Build Project